 Robert Siegel is the author of five poetry collections; he has also written several novels, including the Whalesong trilogy which has been translated into seven languages.
 For 23 years he directed the graduate creative writing program at the University of Wisconsin-Milwaukee.
 “Written over five decades, these poems begin fixed in the human condition, our common experience of an imperfect world.
 Slowly, under the aegis of the Spirit, they move toward a brighter vision of things: they ask us to ‘dream in that fecund darkness until all shapes are shining.’”

 To purchase Within This Tree of Bones visit: Wipf & Stock.

 Paul Mariani is the author of seven poetry collections.
 He is also known for the biographies he’s written of poets, such as William Carlos Williams (for which he was a finalist for the American Book Award), John Berryman, Robert Lowell, and, most recently, Gerard Manley Hopkins.
 In Epitaphs for the Journey: New, Selected and Revised Poems, Paul Mariani revisits forty years of writing poems, including revising many of his earlier lyrics, to shape his latest volume into a life lived and lived again over the past seven decades.

 To purchase Epitaphs for the Journey visit: Wipf & Stock.

 Sydney Lea is the author of ten collections of poetry, including Pursuit Of A Wound (2001) which was a finalist for the Pulitzer Prize.
 Lea is the founding editor of New England Review, where he served from 1977 until 1989.
-He is the new poet laureate of Vermont.
+He is the poet laureate of Vermont.
 These poems—selected from the award-winning poet’s output over four decades—more explicitly than any of his prior volumes address the centrality of Christian vision to his aims and aspirations.

 To purchase Six Sundays Toward a Seventh visit: Wipf & Stock.